telerik/ajax-docs/api/server/Telerik.Web.UI/RadSpell.md

 The filenames are formed with the following scheme: Language + CustomDictionarySuffix +
             ".txt".
 Different suffixes can be used to create different custom dictionaries for different users.

+###  DialogsCssFile `String`

+Gets or sets the location of a CSS file, that will be added in the dialog window.
+If you need to include
+            more than one file, use the CSS @import url(); rule to add the other files from the first.
+            This property is needed if you are using a custom skin.
+It allows you to include your custom skin CSS in the dialogs, which are separate from the main page.

+###  DialogsScriptFile `String`

+Gets or sets the location of a JavaScript file, that will be added in the dialog window.
+If you need to include
+            more than one file, you will need to combine the scripts into one first.
+            This property is needed if want to override some of the default functionality without loading the dialog from an external ascx file.

 ###  DialogTypeName `String`